 - You have the option of not sending reserve pigeons however incomplete teams will not qualify for the “Lost Team” ruling.

-- Should a paid reserve pigeon be lost prior to the main race it will be replaced by another reserve pigeon on that team, if another is not available you will receive a credit of US$750 for the following event refunded.
+- Should a paid reserve pigeon be lost prior to the main race it will be replaced by the next available reserve pigeon on that team, if another is not available and no reserve is basketed for the main race you will receive a credit of US$750.